raganwald-deprecated/homoiconic/2011/11/mockingbirds.md

 ## Recursive Combinators in Idiomatic Ruby

 We've now managed to separate the mechanism of recursing (the combinator) from what we want to do while recursing.
 Let's formalize this and make it idiomatic Ruby.
-We'll make a Kernel method for creating recursive callback lambdas and call it with a block:
+We'll make it a method for creating recursive lambdas and call it with a block instead of a lambda:

     def lambda_with_recursive_callback
       lambda { |x| x.call(x) }.call(